Star Trek: The Motion Picture: Early development

 The original Star Trek television series ran for three seasons from 1966 to 1969 on NBC.
-The show was never a hit with network executives, and due to low Nielsen ratings, the show was cancelled after the third season.
-After the show's cancellation, owner Paramount Pictures hoped to recoup their production losses by selling the syndication rights.
-The series went into reruns in the autumn (September/October) of 1969, and by the late 1970s had been sold in over 150 domestic and 60 international markets.
-The show developed a cult following, and rumors of reviving the franchise began.
+The show was cancelled due to low Nielsen ratings after the third season.
+After the show's cancellation, owner Paramount Pictures sold the syndication rights.
+The series went into reruns in late 1969, and by the late 1970s had been sold in over 150 domestic and 60 international markets.
+The show developed a cult following, and talks of reviving the franchise began.

-The series’ creator Gene Roddenberry had first proposed a Star Trek feature at the 1968 World Science Fiction Convention.
-The movie was to have been set before the television series, showing how the crew of the Enterprise met.
-The popularity of the syndicated Star Trek caused Paramount and Roddenberry to begin developing the film in May 1975.
-Roddenberry was allocated $3 to $5 million to develop a script.
+The series’ creator Gene Roddenberry first proposed a Star Trek feature at the 1968 World Science Fiction Convention.
+The movie was to have been set before the television series, showing how the Enterprise crew met.
+The popularity of syndicated Star Trek prompted Paramount and Roddenberry to begin developing the film in May 1975.
 By June 30, he had produced what he considered an acceptable script, but studio executives disagreed.
 This first draft, The God Thing, featured a grounded Admiral Kirk assembling the old crew on the refitted Enterprise to clash with a godlike entity many miles across, hurtling towards Earth.
 The object turns out to be a super-advanced computer, the remains of a scheming race who were cast out of their dimension.
 Kirk wins out, the entity returns to its dimension, and the Enterprise crew resumes their voyages.
-The basic premise and scenes such as a transporter accident and Spock's Vulcan ritual were discarded, but later returned to the script.
-The film was postponed until spring (March/April) 1976 while Paramount fielded new scripts for Star Trek II (the working title) from acclaimed writers such as Ray Bradbury, Theodore Sturgeon, and Harlan Ellison.
-Ellison's story had a snake-like alien race tampering with Earth's history to create a kindred race; Kirk reunites with his old crew, but they are faced with the dilemma of killing off the reptilian race in Earth's prehistory just to maintain humanity's dominance.
+The basic premise and scenes such as a transporter accident and Spock's Vulcan ritual were discarded, but later returned to the final product.
+Paramount fielded new scripts for Star Trek II (the working title) from acclaimed writers such as Ray Bradbury, Theodore Sturgeon, and Harlan Ellison.
+Ellison's story had an alien race tampering with Earth's history to create a kindred reptilian race; Kirk and the crew are faced with the dilemma of killing off the reptilian race in Earth's prehistory just to maintain humanity's dominance.
 When Ellison presented his idea, an executive suggested that Ellison read Chariots of the Gods? and include the Maya civilization into his story, which enraged the writer because he knew Maya did not exist at the dawn of time.
-By October 1976, Robert Silverberg had been signed to work on the screenplay along with a second writer, John D. F. Black, whose treatment featured a black hole that threatened to consume all of existence.
+By October 1976, Robert Silverberg and John D. F. Black were assigned to the screenplay; their treatment featured a black hole that threatened to consume all of existence.
 Roddenberry teamed up with Jon Povill to write a new story that featured the Enterprise crew setting an altered universe right by time travel; like Black's idea, Paramount did not consider it epic enough.